 This recipe is from my Italian born mom who has been baking these cookies for over 40 years!
 This recipe for pignoli cookies does not require almond paste, it uses almond flour instead so it is much less expensive to make.

 What are pignoli cookies?

-A variety of Italian cookies were made by mom and many other Italian American families in the Philadelphia area, including this pignoli cookie.
+A variety of Italian cookies were made by mom and many other Italian American families in the Philadelphia area, including this pignoli cookie, which is a “no almond paste needed” recipe – much cheaper to make!
 Another very popular Italian cookie is something called the Italian wedding cookie.

 These cookies seem fancy (pignoli is Italian for pine nut) but they are incredibly easy to make at home.
 And, although they cost a small fortune at the bakery (if you can even find them), they are not expensive to make at home (unless you are using a recipe that calls for almond paste, which is expensive).

 There are only 3 main ingredients (almond flour, sugar, eggs) plus almond extract and of course, pine nuts (pignoli) to top them.

 Pignoli cookies: Dough consistency

 I was surprised to see that dough for these cookies is rather stiff (see photo below) but it is NOT dry.
 You may have to add an extra egg if your dough is too dry.
 My mom recommends a ratio of 1 pound almond flour: 1 pound sugar: 2 large eggs.
 Add the extract and pine nuts topping and viola, you have these cookies!

 This recipe is enough to make 40 cookies (2 half sheet pans)